Logo

 The inflation rate is the measure of how much the price of products or services has increased over time.
 For example, if a loaf of bread cost £1 today and £1.05 this time next year, annual bread inflation would be 5%.
 The changes in price from one month to the next is used to calculate the UK’s inflation rate.

-To work out the inflation rate, the Office for National Statistics (ONS) tracks the prices of everyday items by creating an imaginary ‘basket of goods’.
+To work out the inflation rate, the Office for National Statistics (ONS) tracks the prices of everyday items by creating an imaginary ‘basket of goods’ - 744 items to be exact.
 This is known as the Consumer Prices Index (CPI), but you might also see it as Consumer Prices Index including housing costs (CPIH).

 The basket is regularly updated to ensure it’s an accurate reflection of consumer behaviour.
-In 2022, meat-free sausages, sports bras, pet collars, and antibacterial surface wipes were added to the basket, while doughnuts and men’s suits were removed.
-(We wish we had the willpower to remove the doughnuts from our own shopping baskets!)
+In 2024, air-fryers, vinyl music, gluten-free bread and edible sunflower seeds were added to the basket, while hand hygiene gel and rotisserie-cooked chicken were removed.

 What is the current inflation rate in the UK?